nyaasophie/ts-mommy/README.md

 # Configuration

-Mommy will read from the `mommy.options` key in your `tsconfig.json` to make her messages better for you~ ❤️
+Mommy will read from the `mommy` key in your `tsconfig.json` to make her messages better for you~ ❤️

 - `enabled` - mommy is turned on when this is `true`
 - `affectionate_term` - what to call you~ (default: `["girl"]`)